 Director of Strategic Programs

+Director of Workforce Development

 Executive Director (Appointed)

 Elections, Appointments and Terms in Office.

 Among the Officers of the Association, the President and Vice President shall each be elected by the Association’s voting membership per the procedures outlined in Section VIII.C and serve one, one-year term.
 Nominees for President must have served at least one term as an officer or director of the Association AND be a current employee in good standing of a defense contracting company (per accepted FAR definitions for a defense contractor).
 Nominees for Vice President must be a current employee in good standing of a defense contracting company.
-Nominees not meeting these criteria must receive majority approval by the board.
+Nominees not meeting these criteria must receive majority approval by the Board.
 The President and Vice President may each be reelected to serve up to a total of three, one-year terms but must be nominated and stand for election each year.

-Among the Officers of the Association the Secretary, Treasurer, and Legal Advisor shall be appointed and approved by majority approval of the elected board members (President breaks ties).
-There are no term limits for these appointed officer positions, but they must be reaffirmed in their positions each year at the February board meeting by majority approval of the elected board members (President breaks ties).
-The Treasurer should be a Certified Public Accountant or come with other recognized financial management expertise.
-The Legal Advisor should be a practicing attorney in good standing on the Ohio Bar Association.
+Among the Officers of the Association the Secretary, Treasurer, and Legal Advisor shall be appointed and approved by majority approval of the elected Board Members (President breaks ties).
+There are no term limits for these appointed officer positions, but they must be reaffirmed in their positions each year at the February board meeting by majority approval of the elected Board Members (President breaks ties).
+The Treasurer shall be a Certified Public Accountant or come with other recognized financial management expertise.
+The Legal Advisor shall be a practicing attorney in good standing with the Ohio Supreme Court.

-Among the Directors of the Association, the Director of Membership, Director of Communications, Director of Events, and Director of Strategic Programs, shall each be elected by the Association’s voting membership per the procedures outlined in Section VIII.C and serve one, one-year term, but may be re-elected by the Association’s voting members for up to a total of 3 terms in any one position.
+Among the Directors of the Association, the Director of Membership, Director of Communications, Director of Events, Director of Strategic Programs, and Director of Workforce Development shall each be elected by the Association’s voting membership per the procedures outlined in Section VIII.C and serve one, one-year term, but may be re-elected by the Association’s voting members for up to a total of 3 terms in any one position.

 The Executive Director of the Association shall be appointed and approved by majority approval of the board.
-The President, in consultation with the officers and directors, will draft and approve a contract for the executive director position that specifies responsibilities and compensation for the executive director position.
+The President, in consultation with the Officers and Directors, will draft and approve a contract for the Executive Director position that specifies responsibilities and compensation for the Executive Director position.
 This contract will generally be written with a 3 year term and be mutually severable by the Association or Executive Director with 30 days written notice.
 The President will provide specific direction and task prioritization to the Executive Director.

 The Association expects that some officers and directors will choose to support the Board for many years at a time.
-The board structure, term length, and term limits are designed to maximize volunteer participation and opportunity, while guarding against the association becoming dominated by a few individuals.
-We also hope to balance rotation of officers and directors with the assurance of continuity.
-So, an individual may hold any single office up to a total of 3 terms but may hold multiple board positions over the years.
-So, a perfectly acceptable succession of offices and terms example: 2 terms, Director of Strategic Programs, 1 term as Vice President, 3 terms as President, followed by 3 terms as Director of Communications would be acceptable since offices were held for 3 terms or less.
+The Board structure, term length, and term limits are designed to maximize volunteer participation and opportunity, while guarding against the Association becoming dominated by a few individuals.
+We also hope to balance rotation of Officers and Directors with the assurance of continuity.
+So, an individual may hold any single office up to a total of 3 terms but may hold multiple Board positions over the years.
+So, a perfectly acceptable succession of offices and terms example: 2 terms as Director of Strategic Programs, 1 term as Vice President, 3 terms as President, followed by 3 terms as Director of Communications would be acceptable since offices were held for 3 terms or less.